How to Create Your First Minimum Viable Product

-You’ll likely go through several iterations after your building out your first MVP before having a final product that’s ready to release to the general public.
-You'll also have to be ready to scrap features and create new solutions as you continue to test the MVP and figure out what your customers want.
+You’ll likely go through several iterations after building out your first MVP before producing a final product that’s ready to be released to the public.
+You will have to be prepared to scrap features and create new solutions as you continue to test the MVP.
+After all, you are busy figuring out what your customers want.

-An MVP is not a mockup
+An MVP is not a mock-up

 First steps to building an MVP

-During the development phase, you should also have a clear goal for your MVP.
+- During the development phase, you should also have a clear goal for your MVP.
 Is your end goal to make money from its use?
-Is it a demo so you can raise additional funding?
+Is it a demo, so you can raise additional funding?
 Are you trying to grow a user base?
 Or do you simply want to test a hypothesis?

 When building an MVP, you’re usually working with untested assumptions.
-A Riskiest Assumption Test (RAT) will let you know beforehand if that assumption is even valid and if customers are interested in using your product or service using simpler testing and research methods.
+A RAT will let you know beforehand if that assumption is even valid.
+Also, if customers are interested in using your product or service, using simpler testing and research methods.